 Mr. Young then stated that the Commission had authority to rescind authority for a meter violation and that there are specific regulations allowing them this authority.
 He was unaware of any regulation of the Commission requiring a certain business model to be used in the taxicab industry.
-Mr. Young agreed that there are good employers and bad employers, as well as good independent contractor relationships and bad independent contractor relationships in the cities he mentioned previously is limited to those reports, and that there are different ways to construct, set up, and craft independent contractor relationships.
+Mr. Young agreed that there are good employers and bad employers, good independent contractor relationships and bad independent contractor relationships and bad independent contractor relationships.
+Mr. Young stated that his knowledge of the specific independent contractor relationships in the cities he mentioned previously is limited to those reports, and that there are different ways to construct, set up, and craft independent contractor relationships.